(1) To convene general meetings and report to general meetings;

 - Other duties under the authorization of the Board.

-Our audit committee consists of three independent non-executive Directors, namely Mr. Yang Xiong, Mr. Kalok Chan and Mr. Fan Lifu.
-Mr. Yang Xiong is the chairman of the committee.
+Our audit committee consists of three independent non-executive Directors, namely Mr. Li Wenjing, Mr. Fan Lifu and Ms. Leung Shek Ling.
+Mr. Li Wenjing is the chairman of the committee.

 The main duties and responsibilities of the audit committee include: